Efficiently Securing Web Applications Against High User Peaks and Denial-of-Service Attacks

 For authenticated requests cache can be shorter than for public requests, but it will still help to reduce the load on the server, especially if users are making the same requests multiple times.

 Invalidating cache by event is often done in code-level.
-When functionality changes the data, the caches that are related to that data should be invalidated.
+When functionality changes the data, all caches that are related to that data should be invalidated.

 Having a plan how to invalidate the cached data manually is critical.
 Common case can be e.g. that wrong data is inserted to DB and which is then served to customers.
 Even when data is fixed from the DB, the cache still serves the wrong data.
 In these cases there needs to be a way to invalidate the cache.